cfe84/proletarian-wizard/README.md

 5. [x] Templates are copied twice
 6. [x] Same variable in a template is asked several times
 7. [x] Todos in templates are loaded as todos
-8. [ ] Clicking on todos in the overview sometimes doesn't bring you at the right line
+8. [x] Clicking on todos in the overview sometimes doesn't bring you at the right line

 ## Release Notes

+### 1.7.2

+- Scroll to todo

 ### 1.7.1